SureStop

-SureStop is a bicycle brake technology and manufacturing company.
-It was founded in 2009 in Palo Alto, California as SlidePad by Brian Riley and Andrew Ouellet.
+SureStop is an anti-lock bicycle brake technology and manufacturing company.
+It was founded in 2009 in Palo Alto, California, as SlidePad by Brian Riley and Andrew Ouellet.

-As of 2021, SureStop is headquartered in Irvine, California with a subsidiary in Shenzhen.
+As of 2021, SureStop is headquartered in Irvine, California, with a subsidiary in Shenzhen.

 History

 Slidepad was started by Riley and Ouellet while students at Cal Poly, San Luis Obispo.
 Ouellet received inspiration for the product after he crashed his bicycle when applying too much pressure on his front brakes, resulting in front wheel lockup.
 In 2009, Riley and Ouellet entered their initial design in Cal Poly’s Business Plan competition and won 1st place.
 In 2013 Alan Nordin, former president of Fallbrook Technologies' bicycle division, joined the company as an executive advisor.

 In 2011, Slidepad Technologies formed an agreement with a Taiwanese manufacturer to build a Slidepad braking system for OEM distribution.
 Jamis Bicycles was the first bike-manufacturer to specify the technology on their 2013 models.
 Stanford University and Jamis Bicycles currently use Slidepad technology.

-In November 2012, the company took a 40-day, 11,000 mile, "Save Your Teeth Tour" across 90 bike shops from Palo Alto, California to New Jersey.
+In November 2012, the company took a 40-day, 11,000 mile, "Save Your Teeth Tour" across 90 bike shops from Palo Alto, California, to New Jersey.

 In 2014 the company rebranded from SlidePad to SureStop.